tayanderson/old-jekyll-portfolio/_projects/project1.md

 title: CampusConnect

 description: |
   CampusConnect (CC) is a mobile web application that is functional on both IOS and Android platforms.
 It provides a dynamic event hub to forge an easy to use, low maintenance, and interactive connection between students and student organizations.
-CC allows students to filter events by tags and location in order to find the most relevant events to them.
+CC allows students to filter events by tags and location in order to find the most relevant events to them.<br><br>

-  This was my team's Capstone Project.

-  We created CampusConnect with AngularJS, Ionic Framework and Backand.
+  We created CampusConnect with <strong>AngularJS, Ionic Framework</strong> and <strong>Backand</strong>.

 client: Academic
 type: Hybrid Mobile Application
-responsibilites: User Research, UI/UX Design, Front-End Development, User Testing
+responsibilities: User Research, UI/UX Design, Front-End Development, User Testing
 date-completed: Spring 2016
 ---